-Place three settlements per turn on the same terrain type shown on your card with the following constraint: if possible you must build adjacent to your existing settlements.
+Each turn you must place three settlements on the terrain type shown on your card, with the following constraint: if possible you must build adjacent to your existing settlements.
 Never forget this, managing adjacency is the key of this game.

 The player keeps a location tile as long as at least one of their settlements is adjacent to the corresponding location.
-If they move their last settlement away from such a location by using an extra action (Barn, Harbor or Paddock), they must discard this location tile and remove it from the game.
-Notice that after losing a tile from a location, a player cannot re-obtain the tile from the same location since a player may seize only one location tile from a given location
+If they move their last settlement away from such a location (by using an extra action of Barn, Harbor or Paddock), they must discard this location tile and remove it from the game.
+After losing a tile from a location, a player cannot re-obtain the tile from the same location.